Judiciary of Russia: History

 Trial by jury was first introduced in the Russian Empire as a result of the Judicial reform of Alexander II in 1864, and abolished after the October Revolution in 1917.
 They were reintroduced in the Russian Federation in 1993, and extended to another 69 regions in 2003.
 Its reintroduction was opposed by the Prosecutor General.
-Magistrate courts were first created in 1864, abolished in 1917, and gradually reintroduced from 2001 to 2003.
+Magistrates were first created in 1864, abolished in 1917, and gradually reintroduced from 2001 to 2003.

 Lay judges were in use in the Soviet Union.
 After a 1958 reform they were elected for 2 years at general meetings of colleagues at their place of work or residence, or at higher levels appointed by the soviet.
 The incidents of lay judges overruling professional judges was rare, and was officially reported in only 1 case by the late 1960s.
 Unlike the juries of the United States, lay judges were not selected from panels that are cross-sections of the entire population, but selected by institutions in each district.

 On 25 May 2001, President Putin proposed the Federal Law "On Amending the Federal Law On the Status of Judges In the Russian Federation", which was passed by the Duma, and signed by President Putin on 15 December 2001.
 The law introduced disciplinary and administrative responsibility for judges.
 The Federal Law on Organs of the Judicial Community, which is the legal basis for the judicial organs of self-government, was passed in 2002.

 Constitutional Court Judge and Council of Judges member Vladimir Yaroslavtsev, in a 2009 interview with the Spanish newspaper El País, claimed that the presidential executive office and security services had undermined judicial independence in Russia.
 Constitutional Court Judge Anatoly Kononov, who had frequently dissented from decisions taken by the majority of the court, in his interview to Sobesednik supported Yaroslavtsev, claiming that there was no independent judiciary in Russia.
 In October the Constitutional Court in an unprecedented motion accused Yaroslavtsev of "undermining the authority of the judiciary" in violation of the judicial code, and Yaroslavtsev eventually resigned from the Council of Judges but remained a judge; Kononov resigned from the Constitutional Court on 1 January 2010, seven years ahead of schedule.

 The VIII All-Russian Congress of Judges met from 17–19 December 2012.